-The Apsley Farms team is proud of what we’ve achieved in reducing our carbon footprint.
-But our ambitions go further still, and we’re committed to making our operations completely carbon neutral.
+The team at Apsley Farms is proud of what’s been achieved towards reducing our carbon footprint.
+But our ambitions go further still and we’re committed to making our operations completely carbon neutral.
+Watch this space!

-Our operations at Apsley Farms supply the UK with biomethane, electricity, CO2, soil improvers and liquid fertilisers.
-Our methods allow all of these to be produced with a much lower carbon footprint than traditional means.
+Our operations at Apsley Farms supplies the UK with biomethane, electricity, CO2, soil improvers and liquid fertilisers.
+Our methods allow all these product to be produced with a much lower carbon footprint than traditional means.

 Carbon modelling shows that the carbon footprint of our biomethane production is just 5% of natural gas.
 This means that our gas production now reduces the UK’s CO2 emissions by around 27,500 tonnes per year.
-Since the start of our gas production, that adds up to 150,000 tonnes — the equivalent of taking 93,000 cars off the road for a year.
+Since the start of our gas production, that adds up to 150,000 tonnes.
+That’s the equivalent of taking 93,000 cars off the road for a year!

 Tilling the soil inevitably releases considerable volumes of CO2 as well as disrupting soil integrity and soil ecosystems.
 Our minimal tillage operations are designed to produce small tills.
 By using advanced RTK technology, we can also reduce the number of passes needed by farm machinery.

-Chemical inputs greatly increase crop yields, but carry an environmental price – in the form of ecosystem disruption, a high carbon-footprint production and soil imbalances.
+Chemical inputs greatly increases crop yields but carries an environmental price – in the form of ecosystem disruption, a high carbon-footprint production and soil imbalances.
 Our boundary mapping technology ensures precise distribution of any chemical input, dramatically lowering the quantities required.

-Further reductions are achieved by using our own digestate derived mulch certified for organic use by the Soil Association and produced from our biodigesters.
-These benefits go beyond our own farm: other farmers also use our mulch, lowering their dependence on chemical fertilisers.
+Further reductions are achieved by using our own digestate-derived mulch, produced from our biodigesters, certified for organic use by the Soil Association.
+These benefits go beyond our own farm: other farmers also use our mulch which reduces their dependence on chemical fertilisers.

 Local trading networks can play a major role in reducing the carbon footprint of transporting goods.
 In line with this, nearly all of Apsley Farms’ commerce is done locally.
 For example, our 40 partner farms which supply our biodigesters are all located within a 20-mile radius of the Apsley Estate.
 Likewise, our soil improving products are mainly sold to local farmers and consumers.